-2. Explore the Shingba Rhododendron Sanctuary
+2. Explore The Shingba Rhododendron Sanctuary

 The famous Shingba Rhododendron Sanctuary is located in the valley of flowers and is an incredible tourist attraction to visit in Yumthang Valley in May.
 You can witness around forty species of rhododendron trees and plants here, and treat the nature admirer within.
 Just one thing, do not forget to take your camera along!

-3. Spend time near the Yumthang Chu
+3. Spend Time Near The Yumthang Chu

 Being a popular sight and a famous attraction, Yumthang Chu is a river you would come across on your way in the valley.
 The crystal clear water and the surreal sound of its flow would soothe your mind and soul so much that you wouldn’t feel like leaving this place.
-Be it just relaxing for a while or capturing some beautiful pictures, visiting this place is a top thing to do in Yumthang.
+Be it just relaxing for a while or capturing some beautiful pictures, visiting this place is a top thing to do in Yumthang valley Sikkim.

-4.Visit the Zero Point
+4.Visit The Zero Point

 Food In Yumthang Valley

 Situated at an altitude of 3,564 metres, this place doesn’t offer a great variety of food, so don’t be too disappointed.
 But, the traditional Himalayan cuisines like rice and momos is something that is an everyday delicacy and you may find very prominent all across Sikkim.
-Some of the limited food options that the places in Yumthang or around have are dal, fish, and rice.
+Some of the limited food options that the places in Yumthang valley, Sikkim or around have are dal, fish, and rice.